daniilkorochansky/spawn/README.md

 When working with individual files, editor features such as syntax highlighting, color previews, brace matching, split view, and change history markers remain fully available.

-Project-specific functionality such as the Project Tree, Git integration, Dependency Manager, and sampctl tools requires an opened project.
+Project-specific functionality such as the Project Tree, Git integration, Dependency Manager, and SAMPCTL tools requires an opened project.

 ## Development
 ### Requirements